LZRLZRLZR/testweb/img/project_design_final/Design.md

 Based on the work down by Hays et al.[5], we chose Saccharomyces cerevisiae W303clump as our strain.
 S. cerevisiae growth in co-culture is dependent on genetic engineering to improve sucrose utilization.

 Wild type (WT) S. cerevisiae W303 did not grow in co-culture with or without IPTG induction.
-We examined the capacity of WT S. cerevisiae W303 to grow axenically at low sucrose concentrations and saw poor/no growth below 2.5 g/L sucrose , a higher concentration of sucrose than is produced by cscB+ S. elongatus at 48 hours.
+We examined the capacity of WT S.cerevisiae W303 to grow axenically at low sucrose concentrations and saw poor/no growth below 2.5 g/L sucrose , a higher concentration of sucrose than is produced by cscB+ S. elongatus at 48 hours.

 It is notable that W303 performed far better than other strains under salt stress (Figure 2), making it more suitable for our design.

 ![utex2973](./img/saltperform.jpeg)

-Figure 2: Saccharomyces cerevisiae BY4741 and W303-1A laboratory strains differ in salt tolerance. (adapted from Hana et al.[21])
+Figure 2: Saccharomyces cerevisiae BY4741 and W303-1A laboratory strains differ in salt tolerance. (adapted from Hana et al.[])

 However, an engineered strain, named W303Clump, derived from previous directed evolution experiments of S. cerevisiae W303 in low sucrose media.
 W303Clump contains mutations in genes CSE2, IRA1, MTH1, and UBR1 that enhance fitness in dilute sucrose, and also contains a nonsense mutation in ACE2 that compromises the full septation of budding daughter cells from the mother, resulting in small clonal cell aggregates (~6.6 cells per clump on average).
 These clusters proliferate in environments with low sucrose concentrations, facilitated by heightened local cell density and enhanced hexose availability subsequent to the external breakdown of sucrose by invertase enzymes. .
 Unlike the parental strain, axenic cultures of W303Clump exhibited some growth at all tested sucrose concentrations ≥0.156 g/L, as well as when co-cultured with IPTG-induced cscB+ S. elongatus.